What Sovereign Local AI Means for a Business

 A useful business system usually includes:

-- human review where the stakes require it
+| human review | keeps judgment with the business where stakes require it |

 That is why the business decision is usually less about “Which model is best?” and more about “What system can we operate responsibly?”